bytefish/bytefish.de/blog/aspnet_core_odata_error_handling.md

 app.UseExceptionHandler("/error");
 ```

-And in the `ErrorController` we are reusing the `ODataErrorMapper` to convert the `Exception` into something sensible.
+And in the `ErrorController` we are reusing the `ExceptionToODataErrorMapper` to convert the `Exception` into something sensible.

 ```csharp
 // Licensed under the MIT license.
 See LICENSE file in the project root for full license information.